2020 Engagement Ring Trends

 One example of a somewhat minimalist design is Jennifer Lawrence’s ring from beau Cooke Maroney.
 The ring features an extremely thin gold band with a large, rectangular diamond.
 Jennifer’s ring offers a healthy balance between luxury and the minimalist design movement.

 Popular Engagement Ring Settings

 For example, a claw-style setting is one popular way to set a diamond.
-Claw-style settings, also known as claw settings, grip the diamond securely.
+Claw-style settings, also known as prong settings, grip the diamond securely.
 This type of setting allows the gemstone to be the centerpiece of the ring, showing off its full height.

 Cluster Engagement Rings

 Celebrity couple Katy Perry and Orlando Bloom drew plenty of attention when they announced their engagement in 2019.
-But Katy's cluster ring was the reason for most of the buzz.
-The pink centre stone was flanked by eight diamonds in a flower shape.
+But Katy’s cluster ring was the reason for most of the buzz.
+The pink center stone was flanked by eight diamonds in a flower shape.